dimipapadeas/CandidatesEvaluation/README.md

 A Sandbox project that has the goal to assess the development skills of a Web Developer candidate by completing exercises.

-The exercises require Java, HTML, Typescript/Javascript skills to complete.
+The exercises require Java, HTML, Typescript/Javascript and SQL skills to complete.

 These instructions include everything the candidate needs to know on how to download the sources of this simplified web application on a personal computer as well as how to deploy and run it.
 The instructions begin with going through the installation process.
 After the application is successfully installed and running, the candidate is ready to start with the exercises that follow.
 Each exercise awards a different amount of points totaling 100 points.

 The use of any IDE and/or editor to edit the source code is allowed.
-It is totally acceptable, that the candidate gets any help and information he/she needs from the internet.
-However it is not acceptable to ask for another person's help.
+It is totally acceptable, for the candidate to get help and information he/she needs from the internet.
+However, it is not acceptable to ask for another person's help.

 Nevertheless, the candidate is encouraged to contact the assessor for any questions he/she might have, be it he/she needs any additional information, or he/she requires some help for completing the installation and/or an exercise.
 If